xpilot-project/docs/docs/client.md

 If an incoming text radio message is directed at you specifically, an alert sound will play out of your computer's default audio device, and the message will appear in a cyan (light blue) color.
 Text radio messages directed towards other pilots (or towards no one in particular) will appear in a gray color.

-**Your aircraft's avionics must be powered on in order for the COM radios to work.
+**Your aircraft's avionics must be powered on for the COM radios to work.
 If your avionics are not powered, the TX and RX indicators will be grayed out for both COM radios (see screenshot below) and you will not be able to receive or transmit**

 ![Radios No Power](media/RadiosNoPower.png)